DayHalf Day Tour

 Tours to Dubai

-Open-Jaw Persia with Turkish airline (11-Day tour)
+Open-Jaw Persia 1 with Turkish airline (11 Days)

-Shiraz is crowned as the heartland of Persian culture and this city of sophistication will never fail to conjure up images of roses and nightingales, gardens and poetry.
-Early in the morning, relish in the highlights of Shiraz when it was the capital of Iran during the Zand Dynasty.
-Be inspired by the glorious Karim Khan palace, the splendid Vakil mosque, Vakil Bazaar and Saray-e-moshir with its splendid architecture and interesting ethnic souvenir shops, Nasir Almolk mosque.
-Next, we will stop for a mouth-watering Iranian lunch at one of the traditional restaurants of Shiraz.
+Early in the morning, we relish in the highlights of Shiraz when it was the capital of Iran during the Zand Dynasty.
+Be inspired by the glorious Karim Khan Palace, the splendid Vakil Mosque, Vakil Bazaar and SarayeMoshir with its splendid architecture and interesting ethnic souvenir shops, and the Nasir Almolk Mosque.
+Next, we will stop for a mouth-watering Iranian lunch at one of the traditional restaurants in Shiraz.

-This gorgeous city in the province of Fars is home to famous poets such as Hafez and Sa'adi and historical sites from different eras stretching back 6,000 years ago can be found.
-Hafez is one of great poets who impressed everyone with his mastery.
+This gorgeous city is home to famous poets such as Hafez and Sa'adi, and historical sites from different eras dating back to 6,000 years ago can be found.
+Hafez is one of the great poets who impressed everyone with his mastery.
 His poems give us a special feeling and the peace in his tomb is really outstanding.
-Sa’adi is a poet, philosopher and mystic who is known as the father of a alternative tourist.
-About seven previous centuries he travelled to different countries and cities.
-Then he collected all his experiences in verse and Rhyme prose in two books named Boustan and Golestan.
-These two books give you Lots of inspiration and information.
-We will get a chance to pay homage to tombs of these great poets.
+Saadi is a poet, philosopher and mystic who is known as the founder of alternative tourism.
+He travelled to different countries and cities about seven centuries ago.
+Then he collected all his experiences in verse and rhyme prose in two books named Boustan and Golestan.
+These two books give you lots of inspiration and information.
+We will get a chance to pay homage to the tombs of these great poets.

 In the evening, we will visit Ali-Ebn-e-Hamzeh and be prepared to marvel at its beauties.
-Take a stroll through the Jahan Nama Garden and witness its tall and proud cedars.
-Finally visit the Delgosha Garden and Khajoy-e-Kermani tomb from where the perspective of the mysterious city of Shiraz will perpetuate in our mind.
+We will take a stroll through the JahanNama Garden and witness its tall and proud cedars.
+Finally we will visit the Eram Garden and the tomb of Khajoy-e-Kermani from where the perspective of the mysterious city of Shiraz will remain in our mind.

 Attention: The priority in sightseeing may be changed due to the time of your arrival, preference of your guide and also official and unofficial holidays of some museums.